If the question you have is not on our list, feel free to stop by AD 220 (during renovations located at DH-A 108)or send us an email

 To change home institutions, you must submit a completed Change of Home Institution Form to the Admissions/Records Office of the institution you want to designate as your new home.

-Registration for classes and checking of grades are all done via a student’s MyUH account so it is important that you set it up as soon as possible.
-Go to http://myuh.hawaii.edu/.
-Click on *Get a UH Username ! in the upper left hand corner and enter the information requested.
+Registration for classes and checking of grades are all done via MyUH Services, so it is important that you set up an account as soon as possible.
+Go to Username Management and click on *Get a UH Username! and enter the information requested.
 Access to your own personal account is usually available the same day.

 If you forget your password, you will not be able to log into your account.
 You will be able to reset your password online if you can answer your two Secret Questions.
-You may also do an in-person password reset by contacting the Help Desk in BS 109.
+You may also do an in-person password reset by contacting the Help Desk in LC 101.
 You may also contact them at 455-0271.

 The Catalog changes with each academic year (fall through summer) and can be found on our website.
 A Catalog can also be purchased at the Copy Center, GT 104.